aghababa/Orientation_Preserving_Distance_MSML2021/README.md

 ## Orientation-Preserving Vectorized Distance Between Curves

 Here is the Python codes (both in .py and .ipynb) for my joint paper with Jeff Phillips entitled "Orientation-Preserving Vectorized Distance Between Curves".
-The ipynb formats can be run easily on google colab or Jupyter Notebook.
+The .ipynb formats can be run easily on google colab or Jupyter Notebook.

 We remark that since there are some randomness in algorithms or train-test split, the results in Table 1 of the paper can differ slightly.